Updated: Mar 10

 Self-Acceptance Breeds Authenticity

-When we can accept ourselves, we are able to embrace every part of ourselves unconditionally.
-Self-acceptance does not require us to be happy with our flaws, but accept and love ourselves in spite of our flaws.
-This allows us to embrace who we truly are, regardless of our title, body shape, hair texture, or other physical attributes.
+When you can accept yourself, you are able to embrace every part of yourself unconditionally.
+Self-acceptance does not require you to be happy with your flaws but to accept and love yourself despite your flaws.
+This allows you to embrace who you truly are, regardless of your status, body shape, hair texture, or other physical attributes.